Learning to Predict Gradients for Semi-Supervised Continual Learning: Conclusion

 \section{Conclusion}

-In this work, we study how to exploit the semantics of the unlabeled data to improve the generalizability of continual learning methods.
-To this end, we propose a new semi-supervised continual learning method, where a novel gradient learner is trained with labeled data and utilized to generate pseudo gradients when the input label is absent.
-The proposed method is evaluated in the continual learning and adversarial continual learning settings.
-The experimental results show that the average accuracy and backward transfer are both improved by the proposed method and achieves the state-of-the-art performance.
-This implies that leveraging the semantics of the unlabeled data improves the generalizability of the model and alleviates catastrophic forgetting. \REVISION{Last but not least, we provide empirical evidence to show that the proposed method can generalize to the semi-supervised learning task.}
+In this work, we study how to exploit the semantics of the unlabeled data to improve the generalizability of CL methods.
+Exsisting semi-supervised (continual) learning presumes that the labels associated with unlabeled data are known to the learning process.
+We relax the constraint, \ie the labels associated with unlabeled data could be known or unknown to the learning process.
+Correspondingly, we propose a new SSCL method, where a novel gradient learner is trained with labeled data and utilized to generate pseudo gradients when the input label is absent.
+The proposed method is evaluated in the CL and ACL settings.
+The experimental results show that the average accuracy and backward transfer are both improved by the proposed method and achieve state-of-the-art performance.
+This implies that utilizing the semantics of the unlabeled data improves the generalizability of the model and alleviates catastrophic forgetting.
+Last but not least, we provide empirical evidence to show that the proposed method can generalize to the semi-supervised learning task.

 \ifCLASSOPTIONcompsoc